Han van Meegeren: Further investigations

 The white lead in the painting The Supper at Emmaus had polonium-210 values of 8.5±1.4 and radium-226 (part of the uranium-238 radioactive decay series) values of 0.8±0.3.
 In contrast, the white lead found in Dutch paintings from 1600 to 1660 had polonium-210 values of 0.23±0.27 and radium-226 values of 0.40±0.47.

 In 1977, another investigation was undertaken by the States forensic labs of the Netherlands using up-to-date techniques, including gas chromatography, to formally confirm the origin of six Van Meegeren forgeries that had been alleged to be genuine Vermeers, including the Emmaus and the Last Supper.
 The conclusions of the 1946 commission were reaffirmed and upheld by the Dutch judicial system.

 In 1998, A&E ran a TV program called Scams, Schemes & Scoundrels highlighting Van Meegeren's life and art forgeries, many of which had been confiscated as Nazi loot.
 The program was hosted by skeptic James Randi.

 In July 2011, the BBC TV programme Fake or Fortune investigated a copy of Dirck van Baburen's The Procuress owned by the Courtauld Institute.
 Opinion had been divided as to whether it was a 17th-century studio work or a Van Meegeren fake.
-The programme used chemical analysis of the paint to show that it contained bakelite, proving that the painting was a 20th-century fake.
+The programme used chemical analysis of the paint to show that it contained Van Meegeren's signature bakelite trace, proving that the painting was a 20th-century fake.